 The purpose of cooperation negotiations is to negotiate on measures planned by the employer with the employees.
 The aim is for the decisions to be made after the negotiations.
 If the workplace has a shop steward, employee representative, or cooperation representative, this person conducts the negotiations with the employer.
 You can ask the negotiator what the negotiations concern.
 If your employer proposes negotiations that pertain to you alone, you should still ask your workplace’s shop steward to join you.
 Find out which collective agreement applies to your employment relationship beforehand and check the content of your own employment contract as well, in respect of the period of notice, for example.

-Do not make any commitments or agreements in the middle of the negotiations without contacting the Union of Professional Engineers in Finland or your shop steward first.
+Do not make any commitments or agreements in the middle of the negotiations without contacting the Union of Professional Engineers in Finland or your Union steward first.

 Cooperation negotiations begin with the employer’s written proposal on the commencement of cooperation negotiations and employment measures.
 The proposal must be given no later than five (5) days before the negotiations begin.
 The proposal must indicate at least the time and place of the negotiations and an outline of the suggested agenda to be handled in the negotiations.